Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 7. **Joblib**
    - **Purpose**: Joblib is a library for lightweight pipelining in Python, especially useful for saving and loading Python objects efficiently.
-   - **Usage Example**: You used Joblib to save model evaluation results and class indices to avoid recomputation.
+   - **Usage Example**: Used Joblib to save model evaluation results and class indices to avoid recomputation.
      ```python
      joblib.dump(value=evaluation, filename=f"outputs/v1/evaluation_results.pkl")
      ```